A self-guided walking tour along a continuous route through central Japan.

 The Nakasendo Wayfarer is a self-guided tour suitable for anyone who can walk for more than four hours in comfort.
 In general, the route is gently undulating but it also includes some short, steeper climbs.
 Please read more on Tour Levels here.

 The Nakasendo Wayfarer is a 7-day, 6-night tour starting in Ena, near Nagoya, and finishing in Tokyo.
-The Nakasendo Wayfarer Extension is a 2-night, 3-day prologue tour starting in Inuyama, also close by Nagoya, that visits the old post-towns of Mitake, Hosokute, and Okute before arriving at Ena for onward journey on the Nakasendo Wayfarer Tour to Tokyo.
+The Nakasendo Wayfarer Pre-Tour Extension is a 2-night, 3-day optional prologue tour addition starting in Inuyama, also close by Nagoya, that visits the old post-towns of Mitake, Hosokute, and Okute before arriving at Ena for onward journey on the Nakasendo Wayfarer Tour to Tokyo.
 Tour accommodation is in Japanese inns and hotels.
+Please read more on accommodation here.
 For more information please contact us.

 Walk Japan’s Nakasendo Wayfarer is an unescorted walking tour exploring the most picturesque and evocative sections of the historic Nakasendo Way between Kyoto and Tokyo.
 This tour, which can be comfortably undertaken independently, is based on Walk Japan’s extensive expertise derived from pioneering guided walking tours of the Nakasendo Way and provides you with a unique, intimate experience of Japan and its people.